appleseed05/azure-lab-all/README.md

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.
+2/ Go in the terraform folder of the project.
-2/ Rename **terraform.tfvars.expl** into **terraform.tfvars**.
+3/ Rename **terraform.tfvars.expl** into **terraform.tfvars**.
-3/ Edit **terraform.tfvars** to define relevant value of all variables*.
+4/ Edit **terraform.tfvars** to define relevant value of all variables*.
 See bellow for variable that needs to be edited.
-4/ Execute Terraform deployment with command:
+5/ Execute Terraform deployment with command:
 ```terraform init``` to initialize the project and download Terraform component (based on provider)
 ```terraform plan``` to check the deployment
 ```terraform apply```to launch the deployment if plan is successful